Wayrion/jetbrains-llm-eval/README.md

 ## CLI options
 - `--iters` optional number of repair loops after the first execute (default 0 = strict pass@1).
 Set to a small value like 2–3 to allow propose→execute→reflect cycles.
-- `--workers` number of parallel worker processes (default 1).
-Each worker loads its own model; ensure you have enough RAM/VRAM.

 Environment variables